 Every day take daily action towards your goal.
 Once you’ve committed to creating a change or starting something new, decide on the action you will take.
 Take that action daily.
 Consistency is key if you want the habit to become part of your life.
 If you want to walk 10,000 steps a day.
 Commit to a deliberate walk daily.
 When you take consistent action the habit is more likely to stick.

-To help you be consistent, get your free 90 day habit tracker.
+To help you be consistent, track your habits.

 Keep it simple.

 When creating new good habits, start with simple steps.
 When you take too much action too soon you may become overwhelmed and stop.
 It is, therefore, easier to start simple and build upon a strong foundation.
 If your goal is to walk 10,000 steps a day, commit first to walking 20 minutes a day.
 Count your steps and build up gradually.

 Note: If you plan to walk 10000 steps daily as one deliberate walk, it takes approximately 90 minutes, depending on your stride and the intensity of your walk.